Seedance 2.0 vs Veo 3.1 vs Kling 3.0: An Honest Comparison.

 Benchmarks only tell you so much.
 Here is what we have observed across hundreds of generations with each model, broken down by the categories that matter most for professional work.

 The short version: Seedance leads on audio sync and multi-reference character work.
 Veo leads on visual fidelity and physics.
-Kling wins on speed, duration, and direct motion control.
+Kling wins on speed, native 4K output, and direct motion control.

 Pricing